alptuzel/tidy-data-exercise/CodeBook.md

 Steps to reproduce the tidy data from the raw data.

-Prequisites: This project is run with RStudio using R version 3.41 in x86_64-pc-linux-gnu platform.
+Prerequisites: This project is run with RStudio using R version 3.41 in x86_64-pc-linux-gnu platform.
 R packages dplyr and plyr must be installed.

 1- Download the zip file and extract it to your project folder: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip